linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 Exhibit 1: The One Dollar Test for the Top 500 Companies by Sales, 2021
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/9d516627-9c12-4ef1-a18f-5737ef8dc1cb/bd8613fe44bf83655c5036d24c758e1da0cfc7233a2d403586050188f34d305b.jpg)
 Source: FactSet and Counterpoint Global.
 Note: Top 500 by sales in the Russell 3000 excluding financials and real estate; Enterprise value as of 8/30/22; Winsorized at $2^{nd}$ and $98^{th}$ percentiles; Truncated axes for visualization.

 Financial metrics are widely used in the managerial and investment communities.
 But not all measures are created equal.
 A good metric is one that is well defined in concept and corresponds with desired objectives.
 ROIC is straightforward in principle but requires numerous judgments in implementation.
 Shoddy calculations are common.

 We recommend that investment organizations use a shared definition to make sure that figures are comparable across industries and companies.
 Investors who choose to deviate from that norm can do the additional calculation and explain why the changes offer insight into the economics of the business.
 ROIC can be useful, but only if applied intelligently, consistently, and carefully.

-# How to Calculate ROIC
+## How to Calculate ROIC

 ROIC is easy to define:

 $$
-\text {R e t u r n o n i n v e s t e d c a p i t a l (R O I C)} = \frac {\text {N e t o p e r a t i n g p r o f i t a f t e r t a x e s (N O P A T)}}{\text {I n v e s t e d c a p i t a l (I C)}}
+\text{Return on invested capital (ROIC)} = \frac{\text{Net operating profit after taxes (NOPAT)}}{\text{Invested capital (IC)}}
 $$

 Net operating profit after taxes.
 NOPAT, the numerator of the ROIC calculation, is the cash earnings a company would have if it had no debt or excess cash.
 That means that NOPAT, unlike earnings, is the same whether a company is financed with all equity or if it has a lot of debt.
 Removing the issue of capital structure allows for effective comparison between businesses.

 The calculation of NOPAT starts with operating income, or earnings before interest and taxes (EBIT).
-You then add amortization from acquired intangible assets (A) and the embedded interest component of operating lease expense.  ${}^{3}$  Operating lease interest expense is added back because it is a financing cost rather than an operating expense.
+You then add amortization from acquired intangible assets (A) and the embedded interest component of operating lease expense.$^{3}$ Operating lease interest expense is added back because it is a financing cost rather than an operating expense.
 Finally, you subtract cash taxes, which include the tax provision, deferred taxes, and the tax shield.

 NOPAT = EBITA - cash taxes